 Nina (Ni) Huang joins the W. P. Carey School faculty having earned her doctorate at Temple University's Fox School of Business.
 She also holds master's degrees in both business research and advertising from Michigan State University.
 Her research encompasses information systems, marketing, psychology, and economics.
 Specifically, her work focuses on the behavioral and economic aspects of information technology.

-Professor Huang's research has been published in Management Science, MIS Quarterly, Journal of the Association for Information Systems, and Journal of Consumer Psychology.
+Professor Huang's research has been published in Management Science, MIS Quarterly, Information Systems Research, Journal of Management Information Systems, Journal of the Association for Information Systems, and Journal of Consumer Psychology.
 She has also served as a consultant to multiple organizations, including Collage.com, Xuetangx.com, and Meishi Inc., among others.

-N. Huang, G. Burtch., B. Gu, Y. Hong, C. Liang, K. Wang, D. Fu, and B. Yang (2017).
+N. Huang, G. Burtch, B. Gu, Y. Hong, C. Liang, K. Wang, D. Fu, & B. Yang (2017).
 Motivating User-Generated Content with Performance Feedback: Evidence from Randomized Field Experiments, Management Science, forthcoming.

 Association for Information Systems and INFORMS